redpesk-labs/benchmark-serialization/README.md

 The aim's project has to compare different data serialization between :

-    1.JSON in map
+    1.JSON with JSON-c (in Array and Map)
-    2.JSON in Array
+    2.JSON with FASTJSON (in Array and Map)
-    3.CBOR in map
+    3.Json with nlohmann/json libcpp (in MAP) /!\ --- crash because of leak memory --- /!\
-    4.CBOR in Array
+    4.CBOR (in Array and Map)
     5.XDR
     6.protobuf